EndPointCorp/end-point-blog/2018/09/12/postgis-raster-generation.html.md

 ## Counting schools

-Now it remains to count the schools in each pixel, and assign corresponding color values.
+Now all that remains is to count the schools in each pixel, and assign corresponding color values.

 ```sql
     WITH polygons AS (